kalviumcommunity/S_85_SUBHADEEP_GEN_AI/README.md

 ### Usage

-Open the `index.html` file in any web browser to run the project.
+Open the `index.html` file in any web browser to start chatting with the bot.

 ## Project Structure

 ```
-├── index.html         # Entry point of the project
+├── index.html         # Entry point of the chatbot
-├── styles.css         # Styling for the project
+├── styles.css         # Chatbot styling
-├── script.js          # Logic and sorting mechanisms
+├── script.js          # Chatbot logic and prompt handling
 └── README.md          # Project documentation
 ```

 ## Future Enhancements

-* Support for larger datasets
+* Better response handling with AI APIs
-* Improved UI/UX
+* Improved UI and animations
-* Integration with external APIs
+* Multi-user chat support